txyon/MoNE_Portfolio/README.md

   <img src="SimulatedStarfield.jpg" alt="Simulated starfield" style="width:400px;" />
 </p>

-Thick 13mm plywood was used to provide a support for the strands as they were fed into the holes.
-This support held the fibres perpendiular to the top face of the board and parrellel with the lens on the camera.
+A piece of 13mm thick plywood supported the strands as they were fed into the holes.
+This support held the fibres perpendicular to the top face of the board and parallel with the lens on the camera.

+The prototype file located in the "Old Work V1" folder was used for initial testing.
+This file required an operator to sit in the room, manually increase/decrease bias settings, start/stop recordings, and send GRBL commands.
+These manual operations were not efficient or consistent, as the lighting from the computer monitor constantly altered the illumination levels in the room.
+This change caused irregularities in the recordings.
+Though as a proof of concept, the design operated as desired with minimal/no effect from the stepper motors during operation seen in the camera.